Reckitt helps keep Britain's FTSE afloat after solid update

 Reckitt was the top FTSE riser, up 2.9 percent, after the maker of Durex condoms and Nurofen painkilling tablets recorded a 3 percent increase in organic revenues and said it would spin off its shrinking Suboxone pharmaceuticals business.

-The larger consumer-goods group Unilever gained 0.6 percent, also helped by a target hike at Citi.
+The larger consumer-goods group Unilever (ULVR.L) gained 0.6 percent, also helped by a target hike at Citi.

 "Reckitt posted decent numbers and that should lift the sector," Manoj Ladwa, head of trading at TJM Partners, said.